The Daily Show: Trevor Noah's tenure (2015–2022)

-On March 30, 2015, it was announced that Trevor Noah would replace Stewart as host of The Daily Show.
+On March 30, 2015, it was announced that South African comedian Trevor Noah would replace Stewart as host of The Daily Show.
 Shortly after his announcement, it was revealed that Amy Schumer, Louis C.K., Amy Poehler, and Chris Rock were all considered for the job.
 His first show was on September 28, 2015, with comedian Kevin Hart as his first guest.
-Noah's premiere episode was simulcast by Viacom on Comedy Central, the Nick at Nite block on Nickelodeon, Spike, MTV, MTV2, mtvU, VH1, VH1 Classic, BET, Centric, CMT, TV Land, Logo TV, and the NickMom block on the Nick Jr. channel.
+Noah's premiere episode was simulcast by Viacom on Comedy Central, the Nick at Nite block on Nickelodeon, Spike, MTV, MTV2, mtvU, VH1, VH1 Classic, BET, Centric, CMT, TV Land, Logo TV, and the NickMom block (last program to air) on the Nick Jr. Channel.

-On September 14, 2017, it was announced that Comedy Central had extended Trevor Noah's contract as host of The Daily Show for five years, through 2022.
+On September 14, 2017, it was announced that Comedy Central had extended Noah's contract as host of The Daily Show for five years, through 2022.

-Ratings declined by about 37 percent at the start of Noah's tenure.
+Ratings declined by about 37 percent at the beginning of Noah's tenure.
 They gradually increased from there, only to fall to the lowest ratings in 15 years in 2020.
+Some of the musicians that have been on the shows as guests performed their music as well.
+Starting in 2020 until the end of Noah's tenure, the show expanded to a 45-minute time slot.

-On September 29, 2022, during a taping of the show, Noah announced that he would step down as the host of The Daily Show so he could focus on his standup career and touring.
-On October 2, 2022, it was confirmed that the show will continue on Comedy Central after Noah leaves.
+On September 29, 2022, during a taping of the show, Noah announced that he would step down as the host of The Daily Show so he could focus on his stand-up career and touring.
+On October 2, 2022, it was confirmed that the show would continue on Comedy Central following Noah's departure.
 On October 12, 2022, it was announced that Noah's final episode would air on December 8.
 On October 18, 2022, it was announced that Comedy Central may replace Noah with more than one comedian.